MRAlirad/foundry-fund-me/README.md

 -   How to make our contracts more gas efficient
 -   And many more interesting things!

-### Fund Me

-Going through the [repo](https://github.com/MRAlirad/foundry-fund-me) we can see that our contract is in the `src` folder.
-Let's open `FundMe.sol`.
+## Setup

-As you can see we are employing some advanced tools/standard naming conventions:
+There are some advanced tools/standard naming conventions:

 -   We use a named error `FundMe__NotOwner();`
 -   We use all caps for constants